-Over a hundred years later, the House impeached the 37th president, Richard Nixon.
-It seemed very likely that the Senate would vote to convict him, so he quit before it could happen.
+Over a hundred years later, the House started investigating a scandal involving the 37th president, Richard Nixon.
+He was never actually impeached, though.
+It seemed very likely that he would be impeached, so he quit before it could happen.

 The next person to be impeached was the 42nd president, Bill Clinton.
 The House impeached him in 1998 for lying under oath, but the Senate didn’t vote to convict so he finished his term as president.